 \section{Results}

 In the following subsections we discuss our findings for different momentum diffusion coefficients for heavy charm and bottom quarks moving through a strongly magnetized hot medium.
-To obtain the following results we have used the self consistent one-loop running coupling $g(T)$, given as
+For the numerical calculations, we have used the self-consistent one-loop running coupling $g(T)$, given as